gmsn-ita/minushalf/docs/source/commands.rst

 vasp tag
 -----------------
-The vasp tag is a set of various informations that specify the settings for the VASP execution.
+The vasp tag is a set of various informations that specifies the settings for the VASP execution.
 The informations are:

 - number_of_cores: The number of colors used to run VASP.
 (Default: 1)